Introduction

 1. Observe: Wood floats while iron sinks.

-2. Group: Wooden items categorized by weight, size.
+2. Group: Wooden items can be categorized by weight, size.

 Identify first principles